MiguelRivera94/dynamic_seism/README.md

 <img src="./visual/How_calculate_dynamic_magnification/06_finally_dynmagn.png" alt="copiarrutabinwkhtmltopdf" />
 </p>

+## How to view the summary result graphs obtained in the software?\

 ## What Files and Folders Make Up a Project?

 A project consists of two folders named file and results, and another file called _sismoanalyticsproject with the extension .sisproj.
 The file folder contains the seismic records loaded into the project.